NORTH AMERICA:

 1. Restrict PDF open or view

 When you apply opening restrictions to a PDF with Adobe Acrobat, you encrypt the document with an “open password”, which acts as the key.
-The idea is that without the password, a user will be unable to decrypt the PDF and view the contents of the document.
+The idea is that without the correct password, users cannot decrypt the PDF and view the document’s contents.
 Due to the encryption, all they’ll see is random data.

 2. Restrict PDF editing and printing